 For families, we offer an outreach service of emotional, social and practical support to families based in the South East, principally from Berkshire, Surrey, Hampshire, Buckinghamshire and Oxfordshire.

-To apply for outreach support please fill in our referral form (here).
+To apply for outreach support as a self-referral please fill in our family referral form here.

 "We have a real sense of belonging.
 The Trust brings people together with something in common and who understand what you are going through."

 When Harry Orland was diagnosed with leukaemia at the age of eight, mum Sally found it difficult to cope.
 Dealing emotionally with the bombshell was difficult for the family, but also the practical logistics of managing hospital stays, looking after Harry’s older sister, Charlotte, and juggling work was also extremely difficult.

 While in Wexham Park Hospital, the family were put in touch with Sebastian’s Action Trust and outreach worker, Claire Mann, met them and explained the support the charity could offer them.
 The youth support service offered for Charlotte by Katie Cowie was described as a ‘godsend’ by Sally.
 Charlotte was in the middle of studying for her 11-plus exams and the extra support and attention Katie was able to provide assisted her enormously, at a time when her parents naturally needed to focus more on Harry.